CiscoDevNet/subscriber-awareness/README.md

 *Figure 4.
 Logic Flow Diagram*

 ### DOCSIS Flow
 DOCSIS flow is handled by Packet Cable MultiMedia (PCMM) in ODL.
-It provides an interface to control and manage service flow for CMTS network elements. the gateId for the service flows in PCMM can be the handler to store with subId.
+It provides an interface to control and manage service flow for CMTS network elements.
+The gateId of the service flows in PCMM can be used to store with the subId to enable the flow-subscriber association.

 ## Use Cases
 *	QoS Operation: Based on the subscriber information, QoS adjustment can be performed on the flows.